CodeChron/fullstack-js-with-meteor-react-docs/delete_a_note.md

 }
 ```

  ## Add a DeleteBtn Component
- Now, we'll use the more generic IconBtn to create a delete-specific button component
+ Next, let's use our IconBtn to create a button specifically for deleting stuff.

  ``` /imports/components/buttons/delete_btn.jsx ```